dakush/tube-lml/README.md

 - Easy to upload videos (just use the builtin uploader and automatic transcoder!)
 - Builtin ffmpeg-based Transcoder that automatically converts your uploaded content to MP4 H.264 / AAC
 - Builtin automatic thumbnail generator
-- No database (video info pulled from file metadata)
+- No database (video info pulled from file metadata, or files next to it)
 - No JavaScript (the player UI is entirely HTML, except for the uploader which degrades!))
 - Easy to customize CSS and HTML template
 - Automatically generates RSS feed (at `/feed.xml`)